Interactive Cosmic Ray Removal in Single and Multiple Equivalent Exposures#

 ../../_images/single_5b_lacosmic.png

-In this last image, the pixels used for the plane fit are shown with superimposed filled magenta circles, while the interpolated pixels are indicated with filled orange circles.
+In this image, the pixels used for the plane fit are shown with superimposed filled magenta circles, while the interpolated pixels are indicated with filled orange circles.

 Warning

-Although the user can directly start selecting pixels to interpolate by first activating the cursor (clicking the [c]ursor OFF button, which should change to [c]ursor ON) and then clicking on a suspected pixel in the main window with the mouse, doing this without first running L.A.Cosmic has the drawback that tea-cleanest will only show a single pixel as a preselection for interpolation in the Review Cosmic Rays window.
+Although you can directly start selecting pixels to interpolate in the main window by first activating the cursor (clicking the [c]ursor OFF button, which should change to [c]ursor ON) and then clicking on a suspected pixel in the main window with the mouse, doing this without first running L.A.Cosmic has the drawback that tea-cleanest will only show a single pixel as a preselection for interpolation in the Review Cosmic Rays window.
 For this reason, it is more convenient to run L.A.Cosmic beforehand to generate a mask of suspected pixels, so that tea-cleanest preselects all neighboring pixels likely affected by the same cosmic ray.

-Alternatively, the user can use the Load CR mask button in the main window to load a cosmic-ray mask from a FITS image (0: pixels not affected by cosmic rays; 1: pixels affected by cosmic rays; the image extension must have BITPIX equal to 8 or 16).
+Alternatively, you can use the Load CR mask button in the main window to load a cosmic-ray mask from a FITS image (0: pixels not affected by cosmic rays; 1: pixels affected by cosmic rays; the image extension must have BITPIX equal to 8 or 16).
 A dilation factor can be applied to this mask.
-Once it is loaded, the affected pixels are regrouped into cosmic rays, and their removal can proceed using either of the two methods described above: Replace detected CRs or Review detected CRs.
+Once loaded, the affected pixels are regrouped into cosmic rays, and their removal can proceed using either of the two methods described above: Replace detected CRs or Review detected CRs.

 Run PyCosmic#